nuprl/TypeWeaver/data/README.md

 dependencies.

 The 136 packages are split into the two final datasets:
-`top1k-typed-with-typed-deps` are the 93 packages that are themselves typed (i.e. they contain type definitions in DefinitelyTyped, or include their own *.d.ts type definitions) and `top1k-untyped-with-typed-deps` are the 43 packages that do not have type definitions.
+`top1k-typed-with-typed-deps` are the 94 packages that are themselves typed (i.e. they contain type definitions in DefinitelyTyped, or include or generate their own `.d.ts` type definitions) and `top1k-untyped-with-typed-deps` are the 42 packages that do not have type definitions.

 Notes: `@babel_runtime` was excluded from the dataset, as it is an extremely large project.
-15 other packages were manually reclassified as typed, while 4 TypeScript packages were removed.
+16 other packages were manually reclassified as typed, while 4 TypeScript packages were removed.

 `top1k-typed-with-typed-deps.csv` and `top1k-untyped-with-typed-deps.csv`